mguthart/maas-docs/src/en/networks.md

 Networks
 ========

-> **note**
->
-> This feature is available in MAAS versions 1.5 and above, starting with revision 1961.
+!!!**Note:** This feature is available in MAAS versions 1.5 and above, starting with revision 1961.
 If you're writing a client application, you can check if MAAS supports this feature via the web API; see the documentation for the `networks-management` capability here\<cap-networks-management\>.

 A MAAS cluster controller can manage nodes on one or more networks.
 The cluster controller must have direct interfaces connected to these networks, and each node must be managed through one of them.